A Classic Car Guy Story

 modified them in every conceivable way.
 Sometimes he used his sister's Barbie

-doll accessories for his projects like when he "borrowed" Barbie's TV and
+doll accessories for his special projects like when he "borrowed" Barbie's TV and

 kitchen cabinets to customize the interior of his 1965 Ford Econoline van - to